 - 4.1 Some children are at greater risk of abuse both online and offline.
 This increased risk can be caused by many factors including social exclusion, isolation, discrimination and prejudice.
-To ensure that all of our pupils receive equal protection, we give special consideration to children who: - are vulnerable because of their race, ethnicity, religion, disability, gender identity or sexuality - are vulnerable to being bullied, or engaging in bullying - Are missing or absent from education for prolonged periods and/or repeat occasions - are at risk of sexual exploitation, forced marriage, female genital mutilation, or being drawn into extremism - live in chaotic or unsupportive home situations - live transient lifestyles or live away from home or in temporary accommodation - are affected by parental substance abuse, domestic violence or parental mental health needs ('Trio of vulnerability') - do not have English as a first language
+To ensure that all of our pupils receive equal protection, we give special consideration to children who: - are vulnerable because of their race, ethnicity, religion, disability, gender identity or sexuality - are vulnerable to being bullied, or engaging in bullying - Are missing or absent from education for prolonged periods and/or repeat occasions - are at risk of sexual exploitation, forced marriage, female genital mutilation, or being drawn into extremism, at risk of being radicalised - live in chaotic or unsupportive home situations - live transient lifestyles or live away from home or in temporary accommodation - are affected by parental substance abuse, domestic violence or parental mental health needs ('Trio of vulnerability') - do not have English as a first language - experience or have experienced mental health difficulties - is a young carer - is bereaved - is showing signs of being drawn into ant-social or criminal behaviour, inc. being affected by gangs and county lines, organised crime groups, ad/or serious violence, including knife crime - is viewing problematic and/or inappropriate online content (e.g. linked to violence) or developing inappropriate relationships online - has returned home to their family from care - is privately fostered - has a parent or carer in custody